chaozznl/chaozzDB/README.md

 **Examples:**
 ```
 SELECT * FROM user
-SELECT id, name FROM user WHERE group_id &gt; 1
+SELECT id, name FROM user WHERE group_id > 1
 SELECT id FROM user WHERE name ~= admi ORDER BY name DESC LIMIT 1
-SELECT id FROM user WHERE id &gt; 1 AND id &lt; 10
+SELECT id FROM user WHERE id > 1 AND id < 10
 SELECT id FROM user WHERE name = Bill OR name = Gates
 ```